DerStimmler/PulseIt/README.md

 - This App uses the library [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) to display charts
 - The icons are from [Material Design](https://material.io/resources/icons/)
-- further icons are from
+- further icons are from flaticon by the author Freepik
 - at the moment the only supportet language is german
+- This App uses the library [MathView](https://github.com/jianzhongli/MathView) to display mathematical formulas